nicholasgswanson/nicholasgswanson.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD student in Economics at UC Berkeley, focusing on Development Economics.
+I will be on the job market in 2023/24.

 If you’d like to contact me, you can email nicholas dot swanson at berkeley.edu.